-Trigger: During the reporting year, the OHC did not collect relevant data to determine why Schedule A employees were timely converted after two years of satisfactory service.
-The lack of accountability for Schedule A conversion is a corrective action item in Part H of the MD 715 report.
+Trigger: During the reporting year, the OHC did not collect relevant data to determine why Schedule A employees were not timely converted after two years of satisfactory service.
+Not having oversight and ensuring accountability for Schedule A conversion is a corrective action item in Part H of the MD 715 report.